Boen97/BackStore/notes/computer-network/Chapter3-5-1-TCP-reliable-data-transfer.md

 -  when data received from application above, or ACK received, the TimeoutInterval is derived from the most recent values of EstimatedRTT and DevRTT.

 - doubling the timeout interval provide a limited form of congestion control.

+### Fase Retransmit

+one of the problems with timeout-triggered retranmissions is that the timeout period can be relatively long.

+- three duplicate ACKs are received, the TCP sender performs a fast retransmit before that segament's timer expiration.

+### TCP's error-recovery mechanism is a hybrid of GBN and SR protocols.